MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-7-eos-faq/troubleshoot-extended-security-updates-issues.md

 When you install ESU on a device that runs a Windows Embedded operating system, you may notice the following problems.
 ESU: NO ESU KEY FOUND

-You have a device that has a Windows product key that falls within the range of keys that has been defined for embedded editions of Windows.
-When you install an ESU update, some of the updates don't install and the CBS log contains entries that resemble the following:
+You have a device with a Windows product key that falls within the range of keys defined for embedded editions of Windows.
+When you install an ESU update, some of the updates don't install.
+And the CBS log contains entries similar to the following example:

 > ESU: NO ESU KEY FOUND